 However, Jesus declared in Mt.
 19:17, “No one is good but One, that is, God…” So, salvation can only be found in and through sincere, personal acceptance of, and the following of Jesus Christ Himself, (Jesus Is the Grace of God,) and through striving to obey His eternal Moral Law to glorify His Name, (Jn.
 1:11-13; 1 Jn.
 2:4.)

-ATONING AND BINDING CHURCH SACRAMENTS VERSUS THE FULL ATONEMENT OF JESUS
+ATONING AND BINDING CHURCH SACRAMENTS REPLACED THE FULL ATONEMENT OF JESUS

 Another important step in the formation of the church, (the counterfeit of Jesus’ ecclesia,) was to Christianize many of the Celtic, Druidic, Greek, Roman, and Chaldean initiation rites, norms and forms, which bind initiates to Satan.
 Based on the temple norms and forms of the pre-flood and post-flood Babylonian Brotherhood, the function of the church hierarchy was, and still is, to initiate and then train their unscripturally, but ‘sacramentally,’ so-called ‘born-again’ members in the secret mysteries of their religion.
 As a result, the church fathers (and their followers) ‘went after strange flesh,’ (Jude 6-7,) and accepted many of these pagan rites or rituals as ‘soul-saving,’ ‘atoning’ sacraments, which they merged with the soul-saving atonement of Jesus’ sacrifice on Golgotha.